Quansight-Labs/numpy_pytorch_interop/blogpost/post.md

 within scikit-learn and SciPy.
 This was received enthusiastically by other maintainers from these libraries, as it was shown that using PyTorch as a backend would often yield considerable speed-ups.
-Both projects have now merge initial support for PyTorch tensors across a number of APIs and submodules.
+Both projects have now merged initial support for PyTorch tensors across a number of APIs and submodules.

 This sets the stepping stone to move towards a future where PyTorch tensors